jsduenass/yourTeamWebsite/content/posts/library/quotebook/index.md

 My favorite is rule 10 as it gives you the grace, that even while "knowing" all the rules you will still make mistakes.
 As you can't live all the time enlightened, and you eventually will fall back to bad habits catiching yourself frustrating and anoyed, struggling to gain peace of mind remembering how it is really like being a human.

+> As far as we can discern, the sole purpose of human existance is to kindle a light of meaning in a the darkness of mere being
+>
+> __---Carl Jung.
+Memories, dreams,  reflections__

+> El mundo te preguntará quién eres, y si no lo sabes, el mundo te lo dirá
+>
+> __---atributted to Carl Jung__

 ## Miscellaneous

 > Nothing is sacred to the critical eye, nothing can withstand scrutiny